 03

-Set up a monthly direct debit.
+I set up a monthly contribution.
 Same amount, same day, every month.
-Remove emotion from the equation.
+Automation removes emotion from the equation — for me, that was key.

 04